Grizz96/linux-desktop-gremlin-with-gui/README.md

 # Linux Desktop Gremlins

-Desktop companions for your Linux desktop, rewritten in PySide6.
+Desktop companions for your Linux desktop, based on the wonderful project by [iluvgirlswithglasses](https://github.com/iluvgirlswithglasses/linux-desktop-gremlin), which is a PySide6 rewrite of [KurtVelasco's Desktop Gremlin](https://github.com/KurtVelasco/Desktop_Gremlin).

+A huge thank you to them for creating these amazing desktop friends!

 ![Gremlin Preview](https://github.com/user-attachments/assets/eeb75510-9725-4f3a-a259-0959ddc22603)